 “We have the same values as you do and I’m glad that you spoke to them,” she said.
 “We’re looking forward to working in concert with you to save the taxpayers in any way that we can, without compromising safety or efficiencies within our county.”

 A former deputy sheriff, Langley served in the Putnam County Sheriff’s Department from 1984 to 2007 as a criminal investigator in forensics and identification, as well as in the K-9 unit.
 He also served in the Mahopac, Garrison and Continental Village volunteer fire departments.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.